Vector Resonant Relaxation and Statistical Closure Theory. II. One-loop Closure: Discussion

 In Fig.~\ref{fig:NaivevsMSR}, we compare the one-loop \MSR\ prediction (Eq.~\ref{diag:one_loop}) for the two-point correlation function with its naive analog (Eq.~\ref{diag:one_loop_naive}).

 In this figure, we find that the naive one-loop prediction from Eq.~\eqref{diag:one_loop_naive} is not convergent.
 Indeed, the two-point correlation function, $C_{\ell}$, diverges at late times.
 In addition, this divergence gets stronger as one increases $\ell$, as already illustrated in fig.~{10} of~\citetalias{Flores+2025}.
 On the contrary, the \MSR\ one-loop prediction from Eq.~\eqref{diag:one_loop} does not exhibit such divergences.

-As such, Fig.~\ref{fig:NaivevsMSR} shows that, in the fully non-linear regime of \VRR, convergence at one-loop order is only achieved when the closure for $\Gamma$ is made self-consistently in terms of $\Gamma$, and not $\gamma$.
+The failure of Eq.~\eqref{diag:one_loop_naive} is rooted in the lack of self-consistency in $\Gamma$, since the vertices inside the loop are frozen at the bare $\gamma$.
+This approach implicitly treats $\gamma$ as a small expansion parameter, which causes the series to diverge in the strongly turbulent regime of \VRR, where ${\gamma\!\sim\!\mathcal{O}(1)}$.
+Consequently, adding higher-order naive loops to Eq.~\eqref{diag:one_loop_naive} would only worsen this divergence.
+The correct procedure is to determine $\Gamma$ self-consistently.
+This yields a non-linear fixed-point equation---such as Eq.~\eqref{diag:one_loop}---which does not require $\gamma$ to be small for the solution to exist.
+In this self-consistent framework, the \textit{loop order}---e.g.\@, one-loop or two-loop---labels the complexity of the fixed-point equation by the number of irreducible diagrams included.
+This is fundamentally different from the perturbative expansion of Eq.~\eqref{diag:one_loop_naive}.